Bitcoin Scripting

 Testnet

 As we do not want to have to buy, and likely lose, real BTC, we are going to use a Bitcoin test network.
-Because the coins we are going to be using are not “real” Bitcoins, we will use the abbreviation ‘tBTC’ (for testnet-BTC) instead of ‘BTC’.
-When using a test network, you get coins for free via a faucet – in the same way that a water faucet provides water once turned on, so does a testnet faucet provide free tBTC when requested.
+Because the coins we are going to be using are not “real” Bitcoins, we will use the abbreviation ‘BCY’ (for BlockCypher’s testnet) instead of ‘BTC’.
+When using a test network, you get coins for free via a faucet – in the same way that a water faucet provides water once turned on, so does a testnet faucet provide free BCY when requested.

-1. You will need to generate a tBTC key pair.
-Run python3 bitcoinctl.py genkey, and note both the public and private keys.
+2. You will need to generate a BCY key pair.
+Run python3 bitcoinctl.py bcy_key – there are four values provided, and you want the “private” and the “address” fields.
+You are welcome to save the others, but we will not need them in this assignment.
 While these keys are not valid on the main Bitcoin test network – the have a different value for the version byte in the invoice address – you will need them throughout this assignment.

-4. Each faucet transaction paid to the invoice address via only one UTXO, and we would like multiple UTXO indices to use – this way we can use one per question part, and we have a few extra if something ends up not working correctly.
+4. The faucet transaction paid to the invoice address via only one UTXO, and we would like multiple UTXO indices to use – this way we can use one per question part, and we have a few extra for if and when something ends up not working correctly.

 Be careful not to lose the information (keys and TXIDs) that you recorded above.
-To prevent abuse, the faucets only allows one request every so often (1 to 12 hours, depending on the faucet) for a given IP address or tBTC address.
-If you need more during that 12 hour window, or you are running into ‘exceeded limit’ issues, you can try requesting it through a different faucet or through your cell phone.
-If you put it on cellular (meaning disconnect from UVA’s network), it will report a different IP address to the faucet.
+To prevent abuse, faucets typically only allow one request every so often (1 hour to 1 day, depending on the faucet) for a given IP address or BCY address.
+If you need more during that window, or you are running into ‘exceeded limit’ issues, you can try requesting it for a different invoice address – but then you will have to re-run your previous transactions.
+If it complains about your IP address being the same, you can try from a different network (home versus on Grounds, etc.).

 Python library